 - Bristol Mills Swimming Hole (fresh water) – view map

 - Pemaquid Beach (salt water) – view map

-To help protect public health, PWA monitors the water at all three beaches for pathogenic contamination.
-PWA does this beachwater monitoring as a service to the towns that manage the beaches (the Town of Bristol owns Pemaquid Beach and the Bristol Mills swimming hole; the Town of Damariscotta owns Biscay Beach).
+To help protect public health, Coastal Rivers monitors the water at all three beaches for pathogenic contamination.
+Coastal Rivers does this beachwater monitoring as a service to the towns that manage the beaches (the Town of Bristol owns Pemaquid Beach and the Bristol Mills swimming hole; the Town of Damariscotta owns Biscay Beach).

-PWA’s monitoring of Pemaquid Beach’s water is done in collaboration with the Maine Healthy Beaches Program, which conducts and covers the cost of the water testing.
-For the two freshwater beaches, PWA takes the water samples to a lab in Rockport for testing, and PWA pays for the cost of the water testing.
+Coastal Rivers monitoring of Pemaquid Beach’s water is done in collaboration with the Maine Healthy Beaches Program, which conducts and covers the cost of the water testing.
+For the two freshwater beaches, Coastal Rivers sends the water samples to a lab for testing and covers the cost of the water testing.

 Current swim beach status

 In terms of findings over the years, Pemaquid Beach has excellent water quality for swimming and is one of the best beaches in the Healthy Beaches Program.
 Pemaquid Beach status information and historical monitoring results can be found here.
 Water quality at the two freshwater beaches also has consistently tested within established limits for swimming.